 - Faculty can ask a trained QM Peer Reviewer from the Office of Continuing and Distance Education to do an informal QM review of their course.

-- Faculty can begin their course design with the Kent State Online template, which meets over half of QM standards prior to course content, assignments, etc. being added.
+- Faculty can begin their course design with the Kent State Online template, which meets many QM standards prior to course content, assignments, etc. being added.

 Departments and colleges can also request custom QM training or a QM consultation, and can choose to incorporate QM design principles within their online course design as well.

-If you any have questions about QM training, please contact Kent State's Quality Matters Coordinator, Amy Grincewicz, email@example.com
+If you any have questions about QM training, please contact Kent State's Quality Matters Coordinator, Bethany Simunich, email@example.com.

 Please visit our Faculty Workshops page for descriptions of our professional development events and links for registration.